-Chemical regulations exist to ensure chemicals sold and/or used in the US do not pose significant risk to human or environmental health throughout a chemical’s entire life cycle (manufacture, intended use phase, and disposal).
+Chemical regulations exist to safeguard human and environmental health throughout a substance’s life cycle (manufacture, intended use phase, and disposal).
 Regulatory decisions require scientific evaluation of potential risks to human and environmental health and thoughtful risk management:

-- Risk assessment: A four-step process designed to yield information on the probability of adverse effects following chemical exposures.
+- Risk assessment is an iterative four-step process that provides information on the probability of adverse effects following chemical exposures.

 - Hazard Identification (HI) identifies adverse effects posed by exposure.

 - Dose Response (DR) quantifies the relationship between dose and effect.